 This information is then used by the SQP25 tool to determine the price and non-price attribute weights.

 The SQP25 tool is simple, user-friendly, intuitive and logical.
-It’s not rocket science, and it’s not a departure from the excellent processes that have been developed by the NZTA over the past few decades to underpin the Price Quality Method (which is, in the author’s humble opinion, by far the most robust, process-driven, fair and defensible evaluation mechanism that exists anywhere in procurement today).
+It’s not rocket science, and it’s not a departure from the excellent processes that have been developed by the NZTA over the past few decades to underpin the Price Quality Method (which is, in the author’s humble opinion, by far the most robust, process-driven, fair and defensible evaluation mechanism that exists anywhere in international procurement today).

 All the SQP25 tool does is reverse the process, so that it starts where it should – with a quantified, project-specific risk analysis.